Cold sore virus may contribute to cognitive and brain abnormalities in schizophrenia.

 Some previous studies have shown that schizophrenic patients with antibodies to herpes simplex virus 1 (HSV-1), the virus that causes cold sores, often have more severe cognitive deficits than patients without these antibodies.
 Other studies have shown that patients with HSV-1 antibodies have decreased brain volumes compared to patients without the antibodies.
 However, it has been unclear whether the cognitive deficits are directly related to the decreased brain volume.

-To investigate, Schretlen and his colleagues recruited 40 schizophrenic patients from outpatient clinics at the Johns Hopkins and Sheppard Enoch Pratt hospitals in Baltimore, Md.
+To investigate, Schretlen and his colleagues recruited 40 schizophrenic patients from outpatient clinics at the Johns Hopkins and Sheppard Enoch Pratt hospitals, Md.
 Blood tests showed that 25 of the patients had antibodies for HSV-1 and 15 didn't.
 The researchers gave all of the patients tests to measure speed of coordination, organizational skills and verbal memory.
 The patients then underwent MRI brain scans to measure the volume of particular regions of their brains.

 As in previous studies, results showed that patients with antibodies to HSV-1 performed significantly worse on the cognitive tests than patients without the antibodies.
 But expanding on those earlier studies, analysis of the brain scans showed that the same patients who performed poorly on the tests also had reduced brain volume in the anterior cingulate, which controls processing speed and the ability to switch tasks.
 There was also shrinkage in the cerebellum, which controls motor function.